hansrune/HeatPumpControl/README.md

 ### Materials used

 This project uses the [Seed Studio XIAO ESP32C3 RISC-V module](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html).
-This tiny device has proven to be more reliable than most ESP8266 modules used in earlier versions.
-This module also comes with an IPX connector for connecting an external antenna, and is delivered with a simple external antenna for good range.
+This tiny device has proven to be more reliable than most ESP8266 modules.
+This module also comes with an IPX connector for an external antenna, and is delivered with a simple external antenna for good range.

 5V power can be supplied over USB-C or the serial port pin headers